isc-projects/kea/doc/sphinx/arm/shell.rst

 -  ``-v`` - prints the software version.

+See :ref:`shell-tls` for TLS/HTTPS support new command line arguments.

 Once started, the shell reads parameters for the command from standard input, which are expected to be in JSON format.
 When all have been read, the shell establishes a connection with the CA using HTTP, sends the